 This app is a good, low-cost option if you’re interested in investing in individual stocks and ETFs instead of a portfolio designed for you.
 But note that Robinhood is for a different type of investor than Acorns.

-Acorns promotes more of a “buy-and-hold” strategy, where users invest their money into a set portfolio of ETFs that attempt to follow the market instead of beating it.
-This is a passive investing approach.
+Acorns is based on a “buy-and-hold” strategy, where users invest their money into a set portfolio of ETFs that attempt to follow the market instead of beating it.

 Educate yourself and determine if this is the kind of investing strategy you want to pursue.
 It requires a lot more work, research, and effort to make sure your investments remain appropriately allocated and diversified.